mathswe/lambda/legal/cookie-consent/README.md

 consent.
 The rest of the values required for registering the consent are taken form the HTTP request in the server.

+### Allowed Domains

+Only valid MathSwe `Origin`s are allowed for performing requests.

+Valid origins are https://mathswe.com, https://math.software, and
+https://mathsoftware.engineer, including all their subdomains.

+Requests from unauthorized origins are forbidden, so the response will be `403`.
+The only exception is when the app runs in development with `local` mode.

 ## About

 **Cookie Consent | MathSwe Lambda**